 Enjoy a stroll through Sirnitz.

 The town is quite small.
 The roads have little in the way of traffic.
-The town is full of well-groomed Alpine cottages that look like they belong in the Sound of Music.
+The town is full of well-groomed Alpine cottages which you can check out here if you need more information.
+They look like they belong in the Sound of Music.
 Take a walk from you hotel to the town store or the lake.

 Take a tour of the Sirnitz Church.

 The steeple of the small Roman Catholic Church is easily the oldest and tallest building in Sirnitz.
 One of the most interesting aspects of the church is the visible bones in the catacombs under the church.
 These bones were placed there after they were discovered during some renovations.

 Hike into the wood to see Sirnitz’s 400 year old grain mill.